What was Cllr Samantha Dixon (Chester West and Chester Leader)’s response to criticism over disabled parking problems in Chester?

-However first a recap of the story so far (Wirral councillors and officers can breathe a sigh of relief as this story is about Chester West and Chester Council).
+However first a recap of the story so far (Wirral councillors and officers can breathe a sigh of relief as this story is about Cheshire West and Chester Council).

-Chester West and Chester Council spent hundreds of thousands of pounds with a company to put barriers up at its car parks (albeit it this was a decision made by a previous administration).
-Councillors were at the time assured by officers that the issue of blue badge holders/disabled drivers would be thought through.
-The operation of these car parks however wasn’t outsourced and remains controlled by Chester West and Chester Council.
+Cheshire West and Chester Council spent hundreds of thousands of pounds with a company to put barriers up at its car parks (albeit it this was a decision made by a previous administration).
+Councillors were at the time assured by officers that the issue of Blue Badge holders/disabled drivers would be thought through.
+The operation of these car parks however wasn’t outsourced and remains controlled by Cheshire West and Chester Council.

 As far as I can tell from the 30th November 2015 last year barriers were introduced at a number of their car parks.
-Chester West and Chester insisted that blue badge users (but only those issued by Chester West and Chester) could apply for a special microchip to go in and out of the car parks controlled by a barrier.
-However even Chester West and Chester residents with a blue badge have to wait a month for a microchip.
+Cheshire West and Chester insisted that Blue Badge users (but only those issued by Cheshire West and Chester) could apply for a special microchip to go in and out of the car parks controlled by a barrier.
+However even Cheshire West and Chester residents with a Blue Badge have to wait a month for a microchip.

 Just before Christmas my wife (who is a Blue Badge user) visited one of these car parks to get that traditional Cheshire welcome of (and I paraphrase), "this is a local car park for local blue badge users, now go away".

 So I complained and you can read Isn’t it time the barriers in local government were removed for disabled people? for a copy of what I wrote.